Bridgy Fed

 Return type:

-flask.Response or (str, int)
+Response or (str, int)

-Reports the current exception to StackDriver Error Reporting.
+Reports an error to StackDriver Error Reporting.

 Duplicated in bridgy.util.